Undergraduate Terms and Conditions 2016/17

 a) The Occupier agrees not to use or permit the Unit to be used otherwise than for residential purposes (this prohibits, inter alia, use of the Unit or its address for commercial purposes).

-c) The Occupier agrees not to expose any bottles, containers or other articles in the area of the windows of the Unit or of the Apartment, nor to hang, or permit to be hung, or expose any clothes or other articles or to exhibit any signboard, poster or advertising matter, or any placard, flag or banner outside, in or on the Unit or outside, in or on the Apartment or the Complex, and in particular not to affix any such or other item to the inside walls of the Unit or the Apartment, including the structure or plasterwork therein.
+c) The Occupier agrees not to expose any bottles, containers or other articles in the area of the windows of the Unit, Apartment or of the Building, nor to hang, or permit to be hung, or expose any clothes or other articles or to exhibit any signboard, poster or advertising matter, or any placard, flag or banner outside, in or on the Unit or outside, in or on the Apartment, Building or the Complex, and in particular not to affix any such or other item to the inside walls of the Unit and /or Apartment, including the structure or plasterwork therein.
 If found to be in breach of this clause the Occupier will be subject to a €20 fine for each and every instance.

-e) The Occupier agrees not to expose any washing or wearing apparel or any linen in or on any part of the Unit, the Apartment or the Complex and not to carry out or permit to be carried out any laundering or other similar activities in the shower, wash-basins, sinks or cisterns in the Apartment.
-The drying of clothes is not permitted within the Apartment.
+e) The Occupier agrees not to expose any washing or wearing apparel or any linen in or on any part of the Unit, Apartment, the Building or the Complex and not to carry out or permit to be carried out any laundering or other similar activities in the shower, wash-basins, sinks or cisterns in the Unit, Apartment or Building.
+The drying of clothes is not permitted within the Unit, Apartment or Building.
 If found to be in breach of this clause the Occupier will be subject to a €20 fine for each and every instance.

 f) With the exception of a guide dog (which shall in every instance be notified in writing to the Operator), the Occupier shall not keep a dog or any other animal, reptile, insect or other pet in or on the Unit or in or on the Complex.
 Where a guide dog is kept in the Complex, the Occupier is responsible to clean up after the dog and ensure that the faeces are properly disposed of in a suitable, sanitary manner.

-g) Sports or games are not permitted in or on the Unit, Apartment or Complex and will be subject to a fine of €20 for each and every instance.
+g) Sports or games are not permitted in or on the Unit, Apartment, Building or Complex and will be subject to a fine of €20 for each and every instance.

 h) As we recognise the hazards caused by exposure to environmental tobacco smoke, it is the policy of the Operator to provide a smoke-free environment for all Occupiers.
 This policy covers the smoking of any tobacco product, E-cigarettes and the use of oral tobacco products or “spit” tobacco, and it applies to all Occupiers.
-Smoking is forbidden in all of the buildings of the Complex and includes the Unit, ensuite facilities, hallways of the Apartment, lounge/kitchen and hallways of each house.
-It is also forbidden to smoke in the door entrances of each house.
+Smoking is forbidden in all of the buildings of the Complex and includes the Unit, ensuite facilities or communal bathrooms, hallways of the Apartment, lounge/kitchen areas or communal kitchens, common rooms and hallways of each Building.
+It is also forbidden to smoke in the door entrances of each Building.
 Any breaches of this policy will result in a fine of €100 being levied against the Occupier or Apartment.
 In addition, cleaning costs where necessary will be applied to the Occupier.
 Persistent offenders may have their Licence revoked and applications for subsequent years refused.

-b) Occupiers must not open the door of their Apartment to strangers at any time – day or night.
+b) Occupiers must not open the door of their Unit, Apartment or Building to strangers at any time – day or night.
 To do so poses a very serious security risk to the Occupiers, who must accept both the responsibility and consequences of such actions.
 A member of the University’s security staff (“DCU Security”) must be informed of any incident as soon as it occurs.
-The emergency security number from a mobile is (01) 7005999 or extension 5999 within the Apartment.
+The emergency security number from a mobile is (01) 7005999 or extension 5999 within the Building.

 5. Payment of Occupancy Fees

-The Occupancy Fee shall be paid in accordance with the particulars and payments shall be in such manner as the Operator may from time to time determine.
+The Occupancy Fee is inclusive of all utilities.
+It shall be paid in accordance with the particulars and payments shall be in such manner as the Operator may from time to time determine.
 Accounts not paid or receipts of payment not returned by the due date automatically incur an administration charge of €60 and this Licence will become forfeit within five days of receipt of notice to that effect from the Operator.

 a) Occupiers are at all times expected to;